nucleus studio bumper – motion design

 In the digital interactive advertising space, we have an element called the “call-to-action”.
 We explicity state, and suggest, the action that we hope the audience will take as a result of being exposed to the ad.

-Thousands of interactive ads have come across my desk, and I noticed the trend of the CTA becoming merged with the Button–to the extent that we refer to the button as the CTA.
+Hundreds of interactive ads have come across my desk, and I noticed the trend of the CTA becoming merged with the Button–to the extent that we refer to the button as the CTA.
 Well, I reject the notion that Button and CTA are synonymous.

 The call to action is a design element that calls the viewer to action.
 It doesn’t have to be a button.
 A call to action can be animated, attractive, it can dance upon the canvas.
 While a button needs to stay put.